hannyfish/hanny_pricegrid/README.md

 I used Flexbox to align the content within the grid files as I was worried about using padding and how it would interfere with the widths, so even though it did bloat out the HTML a bit more it did make everything far neater and better aligned.

 Ended up picking the grayblue accent for the hover button colour as it was the only one that looked semi-decent!
+I also got to mess with list styling for the first time, although that wasn't too much to do.

 ### Continued development